-After giving effect to our sale of 4,412,000 shares of our common stock in this offering at the initial public offering price of \$17.00 per share, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of December 31, 2018, after giving effect to a one-for-0.367647 reverse split of our capital stock on April 25, 2019, would have been \$139.1, or \$5.35 per share.
+After giving effect to our sale of 4,412,000 shares of our common stock in this offering at an assumed initial public offering price of \$17.00 per share, which is the midpoint of the estimated offering price range set forth on the cover page of this prospectus, after deducting underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of December 31, 2018, after giving effect to a one-for-0.367647 reverse split of our capital stock on April 25, 2019, would have been \$139.1, or \$5.35 per share.
 This represents an immediate increase in net tangible book value of \$2.04 per share to our existing stockholders and an immediate dilution of \$11.65 per share to new investors purchasing shares of common stock in this offering.
 We determine dilution by subtracting the pro forma as adjusted net tangible book value per share after this offering from the amount of cash that a new investor paid for a share of common stock.